RuairidhWilliamson/PersonalWebsite/contents/posts/python-chess.md

 ![](/assets/images/fallback.png)

-Min max algorithm implemented in python with lichess API.
+Min max algorithm implemented in python with Lichess API.

 The program waits for a challenge from a player on Lichess and then plays using a Min Max algorithm looking 3 moves ahead which takes about 30 seconds to compute.